 The ultimate goal here, is complete control over how you interpret all events, as this renders the entire concept of worry, irrelevant. (see “How to Make Everything Go Your Way”).
 Until then, however, we have a second tool to disarm worry: it involves re-framing our perspective with the question “Is it possible that this event may not even occur?”

-Any number of events could change the expected future, from winning the lottery to jury duty, an unexpected power-cut, to alien invasion or strike action.
-There are infinite potential interruptions to your expected future that may unfold far better than the original expected path.
+Any number of events could change the expected future, from winning the lottery to jury duty, an unexpected power cut, to alien invasion or strike action.
+There are infinite potential interruptions to your expected future that may unfold far better than the originally expected path.

 What shame to lose that unique irretrievable time worrying about something that never occurs!
 That we cannot tell the future can be a gift.

 Furthermore, worrying can lead to unforeseen circumstances far worse than the original source of worry.
 Old age and retirement are certainly high-probability events (though not guaranteed), yet a life spent worrying about them increases the chances of stroke, heart attack, and is linked to the progression of dementia.
 Not only does the original event not occur, but something worse has grown from the worry!

 So we can replace future worry with dedicated efforts, with a clear mind, to do all we can to make the happiest life we can for the present moment and for the future.